🦆 Quacktuaries Guide

 Balance Inspecting and Selling

 If you spend too many turns inspecting, you won't have turns left to sell policies (where you actually score).
 If you sell too early without enough data, you'll likely miss and take big penalties.
+You don't need to inspect every batch, and you can inspect the same batch more than once, so focus on gathering enough data to sell confidently on the batches you do inspect.

-Match Confidence to Data Quality
+Match Confidence to Risk

 Quick Reference